chapel-lang/chapel-www/src/README.md

 ## Adding New Elements to Resources pages

-To add new resources to the resources pages, you will need to add entries to `data/publications.toml` file, any relevant resource files to the `static/` subdirectory, and possibly update the body of the `resources.md` page to render your resources.
+To add new resources to the resources pages, you will need to add entries to `data/artifacts.toml` file, any relevant resource files to the `static/` subdirectory, and possibly update the body of the `resources.md` page to render your resources.

-In any case, you'll need to add information about your new resource to `data/publications.toml`.
 See comments in the `lint_artifacts.py` script for how this information should be formatted.
 This script should be run to validate any changes to the list.

 ## Shortcodes